Clinics and wards used by the Cystic Fibrosis Unit

 Cystic fibrosis clinic

-The cystic fibrosis outpatient clinic is held on a weekly basis and takes place in the Outpatient department on the first floor of the Royal Homeopathic Hospital on Great Ormond Street on Tuesday afternoons.
+The cystic fibrosis outpatient clinic is held on a weekly basis and takes place in the Outpatient department on the fourth floor of the Royal Homeopathic Hospital on Great Ormond Street on Tuesday afternoons.

 Each clinic is attended by at least one consultant and the full Multidisciplinary team.